elusiveunit/Elusive-CSS/readme.md

 > "*The basic idea behind this CSS bundle is to access everything through tab triggers.
 You can access every CSS property by typing its initials.*" [More](http://minimaldesign.net/downloads/tools/textmate-css-bundle)

-This package uses slightly different tab triggers based on personal preference.
+This package uses different tab triggers, but the idea is the same.
 Also included are some shortcuts for common tasks, for instance (| = cursor):

 	1. hofo*tab*
 	2. |:hover, |:focus {}